MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/configuring-action.md

 Each field can accept specific data types, such as numbers, text, or lists.
 If a value or variable of a wrong data type is used as an input, the action will throw an error.

 The produced variables hold the outcomes of the action for later use.
-All the output variables are displayed on the bottom part of the action's properties.
+All the produced variables are displayed on the bottom part of the action's properties.

-Each output variable has a data type defined by its data.
+Each produced variable has a data type defined by its data.
 You can see the data type of a variable in the **Variables** pane.
 Find more information about data types in the respective article (link to be added).

-In case an output variable isn't needed for later use, select the icon on the left side of it and pick **Not needed**.
+In case a produced variable isn't needed for later use, select the icon on the left side of it and pick **Not needed**.